Follow me on Instagram & FaceBook

 Between the aforementioned projects, Manuel A. Guerrero spent time as professor of 'Architectural Design Assisted by Computer' at the University of Los Andes in Bogotá.
 He also directed a research team that developed concepts of new directions in design using new technologies.
 A product of this work is in the book Infografía published by the University of Los Andes.

-Currently Manuel A. Guerrero spends his time between California, Florida, Indonesia and Colombia, where he is overseeing numerous private, institutional and commercial projects.
+Currently Manuel A. Guerrero spends his time between California and Colombia, where he is overseeing numerous private, institutional and commercial projects.